bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 Sets lock channel center position.
 Minimum position is -50.0.
 Maximum position is 50.0.
+## PPEX
+Load a pulse program experiment

+Category: Acquisition

+Format: `PPEX` nam

+Qualifiers: /INIT /NOINIT

+Qualifier Defaults: /INIT

+Defaults: current

+Prerequisites: Acquisition stopped (HALT), RNMRA only

+Description:
+`PPEX` loads a pulse program named nam into the pulse programmer.
+If nam is omitted, RNMR will prompt for it with the currently loaded PP (if any) as the default.
+Once `PPEX` has read the pulse program header, the title of the program (as specified in the PP source code using the `TITLE` statement) is displayed as an informational message.
+This title is usually a brief description of the function of the pulse program.

+The /INIT qualifier causes the pulse program to be initialized by loading default values into the pulse programmer and is active by default.
 ## PPFLG
 Set state of pulse program flag